hrampadarath/JBCA_Hack_Night_Dec/README.md

 Below we've described three different challenges for which each team will pick one to work on.

-### Challenge 1: Machine learning - Mucis Machine Learning.
+### Challenge 1: Machine learning - Music Machine Learning.

 https://github.com/informationcake/music-machine-learning